 - 1/2 pound tomatillos, papery husks removed and discarded, rinsed, roughly chopped

 - 1 garlic clove, minced

 - 1 fresh or canned jalapeño chile pepper, minced (more or less depending on how hot the pepper is, and how much heat you want)

 - Splash of lemon or lime juice (optional)

 1 Cook chopped tomatillos, onion, garlic, jalapeño in skillet: Heat a tablespoon of oil in a medium-sized skillet on medium heat.
 Add the chopped tomatillos, onion, garlic, jalapeño chile pepper, and if you want, a small squeeze of lemon or lime juice.
 Sprinkle with a little salt.

 Cook on medium to medium heat for about 5 minutes, stirring occasionally, until the onions have softened, and the tomatillos are no longer bright green.

 2 Add eggs to pan, gently stir: Add the eggs directly to the pan (no need to whisk first).
 Break up the yolks with your stirring spoon.
 Cook gently, stirring and scraping the bottom of the pan with a wooden spoon.
 Salt and pepper to taste.

-Remove from heat when the eggs begin to set, but are still moist, about 3 minutes.
-Serve immediately.
-Sprinkle on cilantro for garnish.
+3 Remove from heat: Remove from heat when the eggs begin to set, but are still moist, about 3 minutes.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Tomatillo Scrambled Eggs on Simply Recipes.
 Thank you!Print